Regular exercise is crucial for the health and well-being of tortoises.

 Given their slow and delicate nature, tortoise exercises are limited to walking, climbing, and digging.

 While these may seem like dull activities, tortoises enjoy them.
-In fact, they naturally engage in these exercises in the wild without any human intervention.
+They naturally engage in these exercises in the wild without any human intervention.

 Here are ways to help your tortoise keep active at home: